-When Mists of Pandaria was first released, a reader contacted me and asked if I had plans to write a 101 guide for discipline healing.
+A reader contacted me when Mists of Pandaria was first released and asked if I had plans to write a 101 guide for discipline healing.
 Without thinking about it, I sent back a link to Guide to Mists of Pandaria discipline priests and went about my day.

 The reader wrote me back though, and asked if I had planned to write an actual 101 guide, that is, a guide for someone who has never played a priest before.
 Ohh ...
-I finally understood.
-Be it that I am now telling you this story, it should be obvious that I thought that was a good idea, so let's give it a try.
+I understood then what she had meant.
+Be it that I am now telling you this story, it should be obvious that I thought that was a good idea.

 There are two healing specializations available to priests, discipline and holy.
 Historically holy has been thought of as an AoE healing spec, and discipline as a single target or tank healing spec.
-While not entirely untrue, these ideas aren't particularly accurate at present either.
+While not entirely untrue in the past, these ideas are no longer accurate in the present game.
 Personally, I like to think of holy as an all-purpose healing spec (like all-purpose flour, only priests shouldn't be made into pancakes) while discipline is more of a specialized healing spec.
-So what do I mean by this?

 For holy this means the spec can be used for almost anything.
 Holy priests are equipped to deal with all sorts of damage, making them solid tank healers and extremely formidable raid healers.
-Chakras (stances which holy priests can swap between to improve certain spells) allow holy priests to easily swap between one role and another in mid fight.
+Chakras (stances which holy priests can swap between to improve certain spells) allow holy priests to easily switch from one role to another in mid fight.

 Holy single target healing

-You'll be single target healing when you're healing a tank, or spot healing (meaning to individually heal randome members of the raid).
+You single target heal whenever you heal a tank, or spot heal (meaning to individually heal random members of the raid).
 When doing this as a holy priest, you ideally want to be in the Chakra: Serenity stance.
 This stance improves your single target spells by a flat percentage and also causes them to refresh the duration of Renew on your target.
 Below is a guide on what spells you'll use most, and when to use them.

-- Holy Word: Serenity You'll only be able to use this spell while in Chakra: Serenity stance (it replaces Holy Word: Chastise on your ability bar.)
+- Holy Word: Serenity You'll only be able to use this spell while in Chakra: Serenity stance (it replaces Holy Word: Chastise on your ability bar).
 This spell has a short cooldown, but is strong and cost effective; it's your best spell when it comes to single target healing.
-You want to use this as much as you can, though it's sometimes best to save for an extra second or two if you're expecting your target to take a big blow.
+You want to use this as much as you can to conserve mana, though sometimes it's useful to save for an extra second if you're expecting your target to take a succession of big hits.

 - Flash Heal This is your emergency heal when Holy Word: Serenity is on cooldown.
-Use it if you think your target may die in the next second without a heal.
-Use it sparingly, however, as it's not cost efficient.
+Use it if you think your target may die in the next second or two without a heal.
+Use it sparingly outside of emergencies, as it's not cost efficient.

 - Greater Heal After Holy Word: Serenity, this is your go to spell for healing damage.
-It's a slow heal so it won't save anyone in a hurry, but if you can spare an extra second you'll make big dents in a target's health bar using this.
+It's a slow heal so it won't save anyone in a hurry, but if you can spare an extra second you'll make big dents in a target's depleted health bar using this.
 If you need to use this spell a lot, alternate between casting it and Flash Heal.
 Flash Heal triggers Serendipity and will reduce the cast time of your next Greater Heal (or Prayer of Healing).